umbraco/UmbracoDocs/umbraco-forms/developer/working-with-data.md

 ---
-meta.Title: Working with Umbraco Forms data meta.Description: Developer documentation on working with Forms record data.
+meta.Title: Working with Umbraco Forms data
+description: Developer documentation on working with Forms record data.
 ---

 # Working With Record Data